status-im/status-keycard/CLIENT_NOTES.md

    Keccak-256 (which is not available) making it useless.
 This mode of operation has been implemented before the current one with precomputed hashes.
 It remains because if we get hold of a hardware platform implementing Keccak-256, or we decide to implement it in software, we might want to operate this way.
-2. The DERIVE KEY command on the current hardware platform can only be used in "assisted key derivation" mode, because it does not have support of the KeyAgreement.ALG_EC_SVDP_DH_PLAIN_XY algorithm.
-Assisted key derivation is indeed a workaround which should be removed if we find a suitable hardware platform (currently there is no JavaCard 3.0.5 implementation that can be easily found on the low-volumes market)
-3. Communication has less overhead when using the T=1 protocol.
+2. Communication has less overhead when using the T=1 protocol.
 However the card/reader/os combination I have seems to only work with T=0 (although all claim to support T=1).
 Contactless readers always emulate T=1 when operated through the PC/SC interface.
-4. You can refer to the tests for examples of communication with the card.
+3. You can refer to the tests for examples of communication with the card.
 The manual-only signTransactionTest test in particular generates a real transaction, signs it and submits it to the network.
-5. If you test your client against our fork of jCardSim instead of a real card, keep in mind that it supports unassisted key derivation, but you shouldn't use it because, as explained above, it wouldn't work on the card.
+4. If you test your client against our fork of jCardSim instead of a real card, keep in mind that it supports unassisted key derivation, but you shouldn't use it because, as explained above, it wouldn't work on the card.
-6. If using jCardSim, only use our fork, since some of the needed algorithms are unsupported in the upstream version.
+5. If using jCardSim, only use our fork, since some of the needed algorithms are unsupported in the upstream version.
-7. The pairing code is a randomly generated password (using whatever password generation algorithm is desired).
+6. The pairing code is a randomly generated password (using whatever password generation algorithm is desired).
 This password must be converted to a 256-bit key using PBKDF2 with the salt "Status Hardware Wallet Lite" and 50000 iterations.